Rexxic/tft35-setup/README.md

 # TFT Display Setup Script

-This script automates the setup process for installing and configuring a TFT display on your Raspberry Pi running Volumio OS.
+This script automates the setup process for installing and configuring a 3.5 inch display on your Raspberry Pi running Volumio OS.

 ## Prerequisites